Albert Warner: Early years

 Aaron Abraham Wonsal was born in the village of Krasnosielc, Poland (then part of Congress Poland within the Russian Empire).
 He was the son of Benjamin Wonsal, a shoemaker born in Krasnosielc, and Pearl Leah Eichelbaum, both Polish Jews.
 He came to Baltimore, Maryland with his mother and siblings in October 1889 on the steamship Hermann from Bremen, Germany.
 Their father had preceded them, immigrating to Baltimore in 1888 and following his trade in shoes and shoe repair.
 He changed the family name to Warner, which was used thereafter.
 As in many Jewish immigrant families, some of the children gradually acquired anglicized versions of their Yiddish-sounding names.
 Aaron and Jacob were late among the children to do so, becoming "Albert" and "Jack" after they came of age.
 However, his nickname was "Abe."

 In Baltimore, the money Benjamin Warner earned in the shoe repair business was not enough to provide for his growing household.
 He and Pearl had another daughter, Fannie, not long after they arrived.
 Benjamin moved the family to Canada, inspired by a friend's advice that he could make an excellent living bartering tin wares with trappers in exchange for furs.
 Sons Jacob and David Warner were born in London, Ontario.
 After two arduous years in Canada, Benjamin and Pearl Warner returned to Baltimore, bringing along their growing family.
 Two more children, Sadie and Milton, were added to the household there.
 In 1896, the family relocated to Youngstown, Ohio, following the lead of Harry Warner, who established a shoe repair shop in the heart of the emerging industrial town.
 Benjamin worked with his son Harry in the shoe repair shop until he secured a loan to open a meat counter and grocery store in the city's downtown area.

 In the late 1890s, Albert became fascinated by the bicycle craze that swept through the USA. and his older brother Harry opened a bicycle shop in Youngstown together as well.
 The two also tried to open a bowling alley together, but were unsuccessful.

-Albert Warner stayed in school longer than any his three brothers.
+Albert Warner stayed in school longer than any of his three brothers.
 In 1900, Warner entered Youngstown's Rayen High School, where he served as quarterback for the school's football team.
 Warner eventually dropped out, and in time got a job in Chicago as a salesman for the soap company Swift and Company.
 Warner's life would soon pursue a new direction after brother Sam was able to purchase a Kinetoscope in 1903.